MarkNjunge/nest-boilerplate/README.md

 ## Config

-The starter uses the [config](https://www.npmjs.com/package/config) module to manage configs.
+The [config](https://www.npmjs.com/package/config) package to manage configs.

-Default config vaues are found in [default.json](./config/default.json).
+Default config values are found in [default.json](./config/default.json).
 You can override these values by creating a `local.json` file.
 You can also use environment variables by creating a `.env` file.
 See the variable mappings [here](./config/custom-environment-variables.json).